 Colorado Family Law Attorneys

 Need help resolving a family law dispute?
 The family lawyers at Jorgensen, Brownell & Pepin, P.C. in Colorado are ready to help.
+Whether you're dealing with divorce, child custody disputes, child or spousal support issues, or any other family law concern, we're here to support you every step of the way.
 Call for a consultation!

 Don't Face Difficult Family Law Issues Alone

-Families, now more than ever, face complex legal issues that can be emotionally, mentally, and physically exhausting.
-Problems such as parenting time or guardianship of grandchildren, modification of past divorce orders, or collection of past-due support can be complex and confusing to people not used to the legal system.
-Even when people want to reach agreements, the forms and processes needed to reach that agreement officially can be daunting.
+Complex family legal issues can be emotionally, mentally, and physically exhausting.
+Problems such as parenting time or guardianship of grandchildren, modification of past divorce orders, or collection of past-due support can be complex and confusing if you’re not used to the legal system.
+And even if you want to reach an agreement, the processes needed to reach that agreement officially can be daunting.

-To make your family law case easier for everyone, come to Jorgensen, Brownell & Pepin, P.C..
-Our experienced family law attorneys can stand by your side and help you navigate the system, no matter what complexities might be on the horizon.
+To make your family law case easier for everyone, contact Jorgensen, Brownell & Pepin, P.C.
+Our experienced family law attorneys will stand by your side and help you navigate the system, no matter what complexities are on the horizon.

-If you need assistance with any family law issue, choose us as your representatives, first and foremost.
-We can guide you through each step of the process, zealously protect your rights and interests, and enable you to make well-informed decisions.
+If you need assistance with any family law issue, we’re here to help.
+We can guide you through each step of the process, protect your rights and interests, and enable you to make well-informed decisions.

 Types of Family Law Cases We Handle

-At Jorgensen, Brownell & Pepin, P.C., our Colorado family lawyers have ample experience handling a wide range of divorce and family law cases.
+Our Colorado family lawyers have over 30 years of experience handling a wide range of divorce and family law cases, including:

 Adoption

 You should be a part of your child’s life after a divorce.
-With a fair child custody order, you can be.
-Let us help you fight for full or joint child custody, whichever is best for your child.
+With a fair parenting time order, you can be.
+Let us help you create the best parenting plan for your child.

-Whether you need to pay child support or deserve to receive it, our lawyers can help with that process.
-We will strive to establish a fair and effective child support amount.
+Whether you need to pay child support or are entitled to receive it, our lawyers can assist you through the process.
+We are dedicated to ensuring a fair and equitable child support arrangement that meets your family’s needs.

 Divorce